Long Island Reuse Hub Initiative

 Long Island has a major opportunity to reduce waste while building a stronger local economy.
 Construction and demolition materials make up a significant portion of the waste stream, and many household goods still have value if systems exist to recover and reuse them.

+Community input is essential to this initiative.
 This project will help identify what infrastructure, partnerships, businesses, and community supports are needed to make reuse hubs successful across Long Island.

 Project Goals

-The Long Island Reuse Hub Accelerator will:
+The Long Island Reuse Hub Initiative will:

 Assess the waste reduction potential of reuse hubs